StevenR152/StevenR152/README.md

 #### I'm a Experienced Engineering Leader with experience in roles of Software Engineer, Tech Lead, Engineering Management, Head of Engineering.
 - 🔭 I’m currently working with startups across AU/NZ and delivering on their early MVPs to get them to market quickly with Ai Assisted Coding.
 - 🌱 I've spent the last decade across multiple startups as a leader, in many sectors of retail and finance used by millions daily.
+- :rocket: I love aligning on vision via a quickly built 1 day prototype, then sequencing the plan to take it to market over the next few weeks.

 <!--
 ### Connect with me: